-Waterford City River Rescue is a non-profit organisation which was established in 2005.
+Waterford City River Rescue is a non-profit organisation that was established in 2005.
 We are a voluntary Search & Rescue service, and we depend on sponsorship and donations from the public to maintain our night-and-day service along the River Suir.

 We are a full member of the Community Rescue Boats of Ireland (C.R.B.I.).
 This is a national umbrella group for independent voluntary rescue boats and is under the control of Irish Water Safety.

-In addition we are a Declared Facility of the Irish Coast Guard which designates voluntary units such as ourselves to provide cover in areas not covered by their professional stations.
+In addition, we are a Declared Facility of the Irish Coast Guard which designates voluntary units such as ourselves to provide cover in areas not covered by their professional stations.
 In our case, our main area of responsibility is the 15-mile stretch of the River Suir from Cheekpoint to Mount Congreve.
 We can of course be tasked beyond this area if the Coast Guard requires.

-All our crews carry a pagers which enables them to respond to any call from the Coast Guard within minutes.
+All our crews carry a pager which enables them to respond to any call from the Coast Guard within minutes.
 Most lifeboats have to launch from a trailer or down a slipway, but ours is kept afloat at all times so that it is always ready for immediate action.

 New Lifeboat The “Lenny O’”